-Students who wish to be readmitted into West Penn School of Nursing after a withdrawal or dismissal related to course failure must complete and submit an application for readmission via the online student portal.
+Students who wish to be readmitted into Western Pennsylvania School of Nursing after a withdrawal or dismissal related to course failure must complete and submit an application for readmission via the online student portal.

-To provide guidelines for readmission into West Penn Hospital School of Nursing.
+To provide guidelines for readmission into Western Pennsylvania Hospital School of Nursing.

-- 1. A student may only be readmitted to the program one time. - 2.
-In order to complete the program in the required time frame, program absence may not exceed 12 months. - 3.
-Students readmitted into the program must meet with the Assistant Director prior to the start date of the returning term. - 4.
-Students repeating a nursing course must complete both the theory and clinical components. - 5.
-Terminated students are ineligible to re-enter the program. - 6.
-If readmission occurs after a withdrawal for a significant health alteration, the student's may be required to provide physician clearance indicating when the student can resume all class and clinical activities. - 7.
-The current tuition per nursing course will be charged. - 8.
-A student will not be eligible for readmission if an outstanding tuition balance is due to West Penn Hospital School of Nursing.
+- a.
+A student may only be readmitted to the program one time. - b.
+In order to complete the program in the required time frame, program absence may not exceed 12 months. - c.
+Students readmitted into the program must meet with the Assistant Director prior to the start date of the returning term. - d.
+Students repeating a nursing course must complete both the theory and clinical components. - e.
+Terminated students are ineligible to re-enter the program. - f.
+If readmission occurs after a withdrawal for a significant health alteration, the student's may be required to provide physician clearance indicating when the student can resume all class and clinical activities. - g.
+The current tuition per nursing course will be charged. - h.
+A student will not be eligible for readmission if an outstanding tuition balance is due to Western Pennsylvania Hospital School of Nursing.